 - I do not have a campus preference

-Applicants who meet our priority deadline will be placed on their preferred campus if the two campuses are proportionally filled.* In the event that both campuses fill during the rolling admissions process, applicants the committee wishes to admit will receive an offer to the campus with space remaining or be placed on a waitlist.
+Applicants who meet our priority deadline will be placed on their preferred campus if they are offered admission.
+In the event that one campus fills during the rolling admissions process, applicants the committee wishes to admit will receive an offer to the campus with space remaining or be placed on a waitlist for their preferred campus.

 Can I improve my chances of admission?

-The Admissions Committee admits applicants based on the selection criteria and overall strength of their application, not on which campus a student prefers to attend.
+The Admissions Committee admits applicants based on the selection criteria and overall strength of their applications, not on which campus a student prefers to attend.
 Therefore, your campus selection has no bearing on the committee's decision.